-- All sections of bidding documents are to be reviewed in detail and cross-reference will need to be made to the environmental and social safeguards policies and instruments relevant to the specific subprojects which have been prepared as per the requirements of this ESMP. - Inclusion of Environmental, Social, Health and Safety (ESHS) Requirements as technical specifications, including the need for the Contractors ESHS staff and Code of Conduct for activities with major works. - Where applicable, the Environmental and Social Safeguards Officers may be required to update recommendations in the respective bidding documents to match the language in the ESMP where major discrepancies have been noted to facilitate consistency in all documents. - The inclusion of Environmental, Social, Health, and Safety Performance (if deemed necessary) in the contract documents.
+- All sections of bidding documents are to be reviewed in detail and cross-reference will need to be made to the environmental and social safeguards policies and instruments relevant to the specific subprojects which have been prepared as per the requirements of this ESMF. - Inclusion of Environmental, Social, Health and Safety (ESHS) Requirements as technical specifications, including the need for the Contractors ESHS staff and Code of Conduct for activities with major works. - Where applicable, the Environmental and Social Safeguards Officers may be required to update recommendations in the respective bidding documents to match the language in the ESMF where major discrepancies have been noted to facilitate consistency in all documents. - The inclusion of Environmental, Social, Health, and Safety Performance (if deemed necessary) in the contract documents. - Where applicable, provide a Mold and/or Asbestos Assessment (reports/requirements) for the bidders to be included in the Request for Bids.
+Successful contractors shall prepare relevant Action Plans to be implemented as part of their C-ESHS MSIPs.

-4.2.
+4.3.
 ESHS Risk Mitigation Measures for Minor Repairs